iburistu/ffmpeg-wasm/README.md

 # ffmpeg-wasm [![Build Status](https://travis-ci.com/iburistu/ffmpeg-wasm.svg?branch=master)](https://travis-ci.com/iburistu/ffmpeg-wasm)

 This is a Docker image that compiles `ffmpeg` into WebAssembly.
-This Docker image is

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.